65 Sights in The Hague, Netherlands (with Map and Images)

 The Mauritspoort or Grenadierspoort is the eastern gateway to the Binnenhof in The Hague.
 The gate was built in 1634 together with the nearby Binnenpoort and had a drawbridge over an inner moat at the time.
 The pulley holes are still visible on the outside.

-The Army and Fleet Memorial commemorates the Dutch troops who were mobilized at the beginning of the First World War and the victims who fell during the war.
+The Army and Fleet Memorial commemorates the Dutch troops that were mobilized at the beginning of the First World War and the victims who fell during the war.
 The monument is located on the boulevard in Scheveningen, just south of the Kurhaus, next to a staircase that goes from the boulevard to the Gevers Deynootplein.
-It was unveiled by Queen Wilhelmina on 20 September 1921.
+It was unveiled on September 20, 1921 by Queen Wilhelmina.
 In 2018, the Army and Fleet Memorial was dismantled and temporarily stored in a depot.

 The Eben-Haëzerkerk is the church building of the Reformed Congregation in Scheveningen.
 The church is located on the Nieuwe Laantjes and also has an entrance in the Keizerstraat.
 As of 1 January 2018, the Eben-Haëzerkerk has been withdrawn from worship.

 KM21 is a museum for contemporary visual art in The Hague in the Netherlands.
 The museum was established in 2002 as part of the Kunstmuseum Den Haag.
-In KM21 work by artists from The Hague, the Netherlands and international contemporaries can be admired at the same time.
+In KM21 work by artists from The Hague, the Netherlands and international contemporaries is exhibited.

-The Monument Grenadiers and Hunters is a monument in memory of soldiers from the Regiment Garde Grenadiers en Jagers who have died since 1940.
-The statue was created by artist Dirk Bus and was unveiled in 1951.
+The Grenadiers and Hunters Monument is a monument in memory of soldiers from the Regiment of Guards Grenadiers and Hunters who have died since 1940.
+The statue was made by artist Dirk Bus and was unveiled in 1951.

 Forced Labourers is a war memorial in The Hague.
 It is located in the courtyard of the Provincial Government House.
-At the time, it was the site of The Hague Zoo, where men were brought together in the zoo building during a raid in 1944.
+At the time, it was the site of the Hague Zoo, where men were gathered in the zoo building during a raid in 1944.

-The windmill De Korenaer, also known as the Prins Maurits windmill, was built in 1721 on a substructure from 1595 and is located at Margaretha van Hennebergweg 2a in the Loosduinen district of The Hague.
+The windmill De Korenaer, also called Molen Prins Maurits, was built in 1721 on a substructure from 1595 and is located at Margaretha van Hennebergweg 2a in the Loosduinen district of The Hague.
 There was a mill on this site as early as 1310.
-The current mill is a round stone scaffolding mill on a square stone base.
+The current mill is a round stone tower mill on a square stone base.
 The mill has two coupling grinding stones, each with a regulator for grinding grain.
 The millstones are artificial stones with a diameter of 140 cm.

-The Binnenpoort or Middenpoort is one of the four surviving entrance gates that give access to the Binnenhof in The Hague.
-The gate forms the connection between the buildings on the north side and the Knights' Hall.
+The Binnenpoort or Middenpoort is one of the four preserved entrance gates that give access to the Binnenhof in The Hague.
+The gate forms the connection between the buildings on the north side and the Ridderzaal.
 It was built together with the nearby Mauritspoort in 1634 and was used to close off the Binnenhof.
-The entrance gate is made of brick with sandstone surrounds.
+The entrance gate is made of brick with sandstone frames.
 Above the gate are two lions.
-There are two pedestrian passages next to the gate.
+Next to the gate are two pedestrian passages.
 Above the gate is a meeting room accessible from the white gallery.
 This was a former connecting corridor to the Count's halls.

 The Kinderboekenmuseum is a museum in The Hague, Netherlands, dedicated to Dutch language children's books.
 It is part of the Literatuurmuseum, and housed as part of the same building complex as the National Library of the Netherlands.
 It opened in 1994.